Abdominal migraine: Diagnosis

-It's critical to rule out organic diseases as the source of a child's symptoms while also taking the patient's functional state into account.
+It is critical to rule out organic diseases as the source of a child's symptoms while also taking the patient's functional state into account.
 When diagnosing abdominal migraine, a patient's complete medical history and physical examination are crucial.
 Additionally, any potential alarm signs and symptoms should be carefully examined.
 The presence of visible or occult blood in the stool, dysphagia, hematemesis, bilious vomiting, fever, changes in growth pattern, and weight loss are a few examples of alarm symptoms.
 Further imaging and testing should be carried out if these alarm signs or symptoms are apparent.

 The Rome IV criteria state that paroxysmal bouts of intense, acute periumbilical, midline, or diffuse abdominal pain lasting at least an hour, exhibiting a recurrent pattern, being incapacitating, and interfering with regular activities can be used to diagnose abdominal migraine if at least two of these episodes take place over a six-month period.
 There should be weeks or months without any symptoms in between attacks.
 The following symptoms must be present in at least two instances: pallor, photophobia, headache, nausea, vomiting, and anorexia.
 Lastly, there is no other medical diagnosis that can account for the symptoms.

 Abdominal migraine is defined by the International Classification of Headache Disorders III criteria as five or more episodes of abdominal pain lasting two to seventy-two hours.
 A minimum of two out of three of the following criteria must also be met by the pain: dull or "just sore" quality; midline location, periumbilical, or poorly localized; and moderate to severe intensity.
 Pallor, nausea, vomiting, and anorexia are associated symptoms that the patient should have at least two of.